 Haven Review

 This supposed skating experience on an alien planet never lasts long as you jump through “Flow Bridge”, i.e. exit to another area.
 And the transition to the connecting map is never smooth.
 For a game published on a console generation designed to be loading-free, it’s baffling to see old-timey loading screen on every move with a tile-sized area.
 There is no loading door, no endless corridor, or even a cutscene to hide it away.
-Not that the game lacks the cutscenes in anyway.
+Not that the game lacks cutscenes anyway.
 Actually you will be seeing a cutscene after every craft, every move, and every actions you undertake.
 It’s almost baffling developers have consciously decided not to use cutscenes instead of loading screens.

 Overall character interactions are largely problematic, as so is the world-building.
 Most of the dialogues boil down to three categories: sex, lovers’ quarrel, and non-essential spiels.
 Guess which one will the plot-sensitive cutscenes fall into; and guess how often dialogues deteriorate into more sex.
 This young couple have reached a new level of zen to a point where their behaviors not only look selfish, it looks child-like cruel and unusual.
-They are not being chased by the respective totalitarian surveilling government; they are being chased by a suitor, who is now being held responsible for anarchist activities of his supposed fiancé, whom he has met only once.
+They are not being chased by the sci-fi totalitarian surveilling government; they are being chased by a suitor, who is now being held responsible for anarchist activities of his supposed fiancé, whom he has met only once.
 And the game doesn’t forget to emphasize the lives this young couple have ruined, each suitors respectively, and that this system of oppression came into existence for a valid in-game reason.
 Do they give balls to any of this?
 Nope.
-It’s about sex; it’s about them; It’s nothing about solving problems.
+It’s about sex; it’s about them.
+It’s nothing about solving problems.
 Their love simply doesn’t conquer.
 Their relationship doesn’t evolve.
 As the game puts it, they have “retired” themselves from the outside world.

 But have they really?
 Have they truly found forever home to live like a retired couple?
 The planet is still cracked open.
 The government that had developed settlement is still standing.
 The space-faring technology is still up-and-running, and the technology itself is well understood beyond what the protagonists are capable of.
 Nothing has really changed since we started playing as them.